 Surprisingly, telemedicine started around 50 years ago.
 However, what began as a simple solution has ended up in a complex mix of technology and patient care.
 It has also made its way into offices, surgeries, homes, and hospitals around the world.

 People before were phoning up for their medical care.
 However, doctors in Nebraska were able to transmit neurological x-rays on a two-way interactive television.
 It enabled images to travel a distance of 112 miles.
 This was back in 1964.
 It was soon realised that although the device treated people far away, it would be of much more benefit to those living in places that had healthcare shortages.
-It gave them a chance to quickly provide medical information.
+It gave them a chance to provide medical information quickly.
 It has even been used in projects with NASA and the Indian Health Services to help both astronauts and Native Americans.

 Source: Health Tech Magazine